aaschaer/ShinyShadow/README.md

 # ShinyShadow
-Tools for a RNG manipulation of Pokemon Colosseum
+Tools for RTA RNG manipulation of shiny Pokemon in Pokemon Colosseum